The Copycats - Star Trek TOS

 Version 3

-1978 forward (approx)
+1978 forward as an alternative or optional upgrade (approx)

 Early Version 1 - 1975

-Version 1 (restored)
+Version 1 - STATIC

 Version 2